New York Supreme Court, Appellate Division: Appointment of justices

-Justices of the Appellate Divisions are chosen by the Governor from among those elected to the State Supreme Court.
+Justices of the Appellate Division are chosen by the Governor from among those elected to the State Supreme Court.
 A justice does not have to have been elected from one of the judicial districts within a department to be appointed to the Appellate Division for that department, although the Presiding Justice and a majority of the total number of justices are to reside within the department.
 They serve at least five years, or until the completion of their 14-year elected terms, or reaching the constitutional age limit of 70, beyond which the governor may choose to reappoint them for up to three two-year terms.

 The State Constitution provides that the First and Second Department are each to comprise seven justices, and the Third and Fourth departments five justices.
 In addition to these "constitutional" justices, the presiding justice of each department may ask the Governor to designate "additional justices" where needed based on the court's workload.
 At present, for example, the First Department comprises 20 justices in total when there are no vacancies.
 The qualifications for additional Justices are the same as for other justices.